-In 1996, AANDC introduced the On-Reserve Housing Policy that allowed First Nations to play a key role in decisions about how, where and when housing funds are invested.
+In 1996, the Government of Canada introduced the On-Reserve Housing Policy.
+It allows First Nations to play a key role in how, where and when housing funds are invested.

 - First Nations control

-- First Nations expertise;
+- First Nations expertise

-- Increased access to private sector financing.
+- increased access to private sector financing

 - Date modified: